gbmhunter/blog/content/programming/languages/delphi.md

 ## Comments

-Single line comments are started with // and finish on the start of a new line.
+Single line comments are started with `//` and finish on the start of a new line.

-Multi-line comments are started with either { or (* and finished with } or *).
+Multi-line comments are started with either `{` or `(*` and finished with `}` or `*)`.

 ## Rounding

 Rounding in Delphi can be done with the in-built function Round().
 It rounds a number to the nearest integer.
-To round to a specified number of decimal places, you can use this function in conjuction with the divide/multiply technique.
+To round to a specified number of decimal places, you can use this function in conjunction with the divide/multiply technique.

 Divide the number by the precision you want, use the Round function, and then multiply it again by the precision.